pnmartinez/simple-computer-use/README.md

-# LLM PC Control
+# 🤖 Simple Computer Use

-Control your computer with natural language commands using Large Language Models (LLMs).
+Control your computer with natural language commands using OCR Large Language Models (LLMs).
+Tested on Windows 10 and Ubuntu 22.04 LTS.

-## Features
+## ✨ Features

-- **Natural Language Commands**: Control your computer using everyday language
+- 🗣️ **Natural Language Commands**: Control your computer using everyday language
-- **UI Element Detection**: Automatically detects UI elements on your screen
+- 🔍 **UI Element Detection**: Automatically detects UI elements on your screen
-- **Multi-Step Commands**: Execute complex sequences of actions with a single command
+- 📝 **Multi-Step Commands**: Execute complex sequences of actions with a single command
-- **OCR Integration**: Reads text from your screen to better understand the context
+- 👁️ **OCR Integration**: Reads text from your screen to better understand the context
-- **Keyboard and Mouse Control**: Simulates keyboard and mouse actions
+- ⌨️ **Keyboard and Mouse Control**: Simulates keyboard and mouse actions

-## Installation
+## 🚀 Installation

 ```bash
 # Clone the repository